 Billy went onto marry again and had two beautiful daughters.
 And me?
 I was told some years later that I was unlikely to ever get pregnant again.
 But in 2004, on my 39th birthday with my partner of three years, we discovered we were going to have a baby.
 Our happiness was not to last, as at just 18 weeks, the baby’s heart stopped and I miscarried.
 We called him Daniel.

 So you see, part of me envies those who go on to have more children after losing a child to cot death.
 I often hear of how they live their future through their other living children.
 After William died and then losing Daniel, my future seemed to die with them.
 I appreciate I was lucky enough to have experienced pregnancy at all, sadly even that is impossible for some.
 I spent time with my job working in and around the local Maternity unit and shared some of the most heartbreaking and then the most joyous of times.

-Williams Dad Billy, died some years ago now, having never really come to terms with his grief.
+Williams Dad, William but mostly known as Billy, died some years ago now, having never really come to terms with his grief.
 I miss them both but believe they will be there to meet me when it’s my turn, and that will make that journey all the more bearable.

 I know that as a result of losing my boys, I will never be a biological grandparent but, through my stepchildren, I hope at least to fulfil that ‘Grandma’, ‘Gan Gan’, ‘Nanny’ role sometime in the future.